YashAbhyankar/Motor-Vehicle-Collision-Analysis/README.md

 The dashboard can be accessed once created in your web browser at http://localhost:8501.
-My dashboard is available to view at the URL
 The app can also be deployed using a Streamlit community account.